Joe Biden Calls For Impeachment, Donald Trump Immediately Hits Back

 — Donald J. Trump (@realDonaldTrump) October 9, 2019

-According to a complaint filed by an anonymous intelligence community whistleblower, and as a transcript of Trump’s phone call Ukrainian President Volodymyr Zelensky suggests, the president pressured Ukraine to investigate the Bidens in order to damage the Democrat’s 2020 presidential campaign.
+According to a complaint filed by an anonymous intelligence community whistleblower, and as a transcript of Trump’s phone call with Ukrainian President Volodymyr Zelensky suggests, the president pressured Ukraine to investigate the Bidens in order to damage the Democrat’s 2020 presidential campaign.

 According to the whistleblower, Trump threatened to cut military aid unless Ukraine does as he says.
 In response to these alleged threats, the Democratic-controlled House of Representatives launched a formal impeachment inquiry.
 Since the launching of the inquiry, the commander-in-chief has only doubled down on his allegations, publicly calling on Ukraine — and China — to investigate Biden and his son.

 Biden entered the crowded Democratic primary field with a tremendous advantage over the rest of his opponents, but his lead has completely melted away.
-As Mediaite reported, Massachusetts Senator Elizabeth Warren is now the front-runner, according to polls.
+As Mediaite reported, Massachusetts Senator Elizabeth Warren is now the frontrunner, according to polls.